Ursine Artist Statement

 I started planning this collection of bear photographs in the summer of 2006.
 It was just after the exhibiting “End Times,” a series of portraits depicting children crying.
 The return to animal portraiture was in reaction to the vitriol directed at me in response to “End Times.”
 It felt “safer” to photograph these huge predatory beasts than the tiny but emotional toddlers who had the angry bloggers up in arms.
 As I embarked on the project, I intended to show epic bear power, their animalistic rage as an analogy to the human behavior I was experiencing.

-I Had Discovered that Ruth Le Barge in Alberta, Canada, had some of the best “close contact bears” in the world, and that I could shoot intimate portraits of them with my outdoor studio lighting setup.
+I discovered that Ruth Le Barge in Alberta, Canada, had some of the best “close contact bears” in the world, and that I could shoot intimate portraits of them with my outdoor studio lighting setup.
 This setup requires an animal that can (a) stay on a mark for long periods of time while (b) not eating me or my crew.
 In August of 2006 I flew up to Calgary for my first shoot with six different bears: five Kodiaks and one black bear.

 I went for a brief tour of the compound just after arriving and Ruth introduced me to the various bears.
-When she asked the twenty-five-year-old, eight-foot-tall Kodiak Ali Oop to give me a kiss on the cheek, I realized I would survive the project.
+When she asked the twenty-five-year-old, eight-foot-tall Kodiak, Ali Oop to give me a kiss on the cheek, I realized I would survive the project.
 The next morning, as we began to shoot, I was examining my Polaroids; I was surprised to discover that the bears didn’t look alive or real in the pictures.
 I don’t think I had ever seen such a close-up, artificially lit bear picture; it was amazing to be able to examine the details of each bears face and even the teeth inside their mouths.
-Usually when you are that close to a bear’s mouth it’s the last thing you see.
+Usually when you are that close to a bear’s mouth, it is the last thing you see.

 I found a working polar bear named Agee outside Vancouver with her own private pool and personal compound.
 Mark Dumas, her owner, splits his time between there and California where he also owns Koda, a massive 1600-pound grizzly bear.
 The reason for the two homes is that U.S. authorities won’t let Mark bring Agee into the country, so she is resentful of mark every time he has to leave and for a while after he returns.
 Agee gets so possessive of Mark that she won’t work directly with other women.
 Thus, while on the set with Agee, I was forced to communicate with Mark’s wife, who would in turn tell Agee what to do.
 She was definitely the scariest bear I photographed.
 Polar bears are the most vicious predators on the planet.